-This line of affordable and portable laptops has gained a large following in the market of laptop owners over the years.
+This line of affordable and portable laptops has gained a large following in the market for laptop owners over the years.
 Chromebooks are essentially designed for light workloads, which can be completed by users who are primarily interested in using the internet and can work while on the move.
 Because of this, many users find them easily disposable or re-sellable.

-They are many ways to check the Model of your Chromebook.
+There are many ways to check the Model of your Chromebook.
 We'll start with the most straightforward.

 See also: How to lock screen on Chromebook.

-What Chromebook Do I have: How to find its Model?
+What Chromebook Do I have: How to Find Its Model?

 1. Checking the Back of the Chromebook